Proto-Germanic grammar: Overview

-Furthermore, Proto-Romance and Middle Indo-Aryan of the fourth century AD—contemporaneous with Gothic—were significantly simpler than Latin and Sanskrit, respectively, and overall probably no more archaic than Gothic.
+Furthermore, Proto-Romance and Middle Indo-Aryan of the – contemporaneous with Gothic – had significantly less inflexional complexity than Latin and Sanskrit, respectively, and overall features probably no more archaic than Gothic.
 At the same time, Middle Persian inflection had already been simplified to a stage perhaps comparable with modern Dutch.

 Nouns

 The system of nominal declensions was largely inherited from PIE.
 Six cases were preserved: vocative, nominative, accusative, dative, instrumental, genitive.
 The instrumental and vocative can be reconstructed only in the singular.
 The instrumental survives only in the West Germanic languages, and the vocative only in Gothic.
 The locative case had merged into the dative case, and the ablative may have merged with either the genitive, dative or instrumental cases.
 However, sparse remnants of the earlier locative and ablative cases are visible in a few pronominal and adverbial forms, and in some instances the case forms of certain noun classes use the older locative ending for the dative.

 The older distinction between athematic and thematic stems had been lost, and generally nouns were divided into several declension classes based on the vowels or consonants before the case endings.
 Globally, there were vowel stems (a-, ō-, i- and u-stems) and consonant stems (n-, r- and z-stems and stems ending in other consonants).
 Usually, only nouns ending in consonants other than n, r or z are called consonant stems in the context of Proto-Germanic nouns.
 The neuter nouns of all classes differed from the masculines and feminines in their nominative and accusative endings, which were alike.